TrialAndErrror/TnE_Assistant/README.md

 value your privacy and security and will gladly sacrifice small measures of functionality for large returns in terms of privacy, security, and peace of mind.

+# Installation Instructions

+1. Download this code to your machine
+2. Install required packages to your system
+   * PortAudio: sudo apt-get install portaudio19-dev
+   * eSpeak: sudo apt-get install espeak

+3. Create a virtual environment from the requirements.txt
+4. Run main.py to start listening for commands

 # Help!
 It doesn't work!
 So you downloaded the repository and ran main.py using python3, and it didn't work.
 Either it flashes on screen, or it just doesn't show up.
 That's OK!
 The joy of open source software is that we can work together on this.